British and Irish Furniture Makers Online

 6. London Upholders’ Company records, 1704-1772

-The result is our globally-free research tool.
-With a wealth of information and entries, it acts as an authoritative one-stop site for all researchers in the field of furniture history, interiors and furnishings of British and Irish town and country houses, and as a source for research into furniture and associated trades, manufacturers and suppliers; their organising structures, clientele; their production and the services they provided.
+The result is our globally-free research tool, which offers a wealth of information and entries in the field of furniture, social and economic history, as well as details about the interiors and furnishings of British and Irish country and town houses.
+It serves as a research source into furniture and associated trades, manufacturers, and suppliers; their organising structures; their clientele; their production and the services they provided.

-In addition to BIFMO providing scholars, academics, students, collectors, and the antique trade with a variety of comprehensive information, it also enables new research to be published in biographies and blogs.
-Thanks to generous personal contributions and grants, an active research programme for emerging scholars has been added to the BIFMO project.
-One of our research initiatives has been the collaboration with the IHR’s Layers of London project https://www.layersoflondon.org/ where approximately 16,000 London furniture makers, c.1600-1880, are mapped.
+In addition to providing scholars, academics, students, collectors, and the antique trade and market with a variety of comprehensive information, new research is published through biographies and blogs.
+Our first research initiative was a collaboration with the IHR's Layers of London project, where approximately 16,000 London furniture makers, c.
+1600-1880, are mapped.

 British and Irish Furniture Makers Online is the Furniture History Society's research tool for the 21st century.